Types of network devices to use when you build a network

 Completed

-A network can't exist unless each of the devices has the means of communicating with another.
+A network can't exist unless each of the devices can communicate with each other.
 This fact applies whether it's your organization's network or more extensive networks, like the web.
 All networks are built on the same principles.

 In this unit, you learn about the term network standards and explore the hardware that forms the backbone of any network.